Equity MFs continue to see positive momentum; Rs 18,529-cr inflow recorded in May | Business

 Besides, large-cap, large & mid-cap fund and sectoral/thematic funds witnessed over Rs 2,200 crore net infusion each.

+Kavita Krishnan, Senior Analyst–Manager Research, Morningstar India, said the Indian equity market remains an attractive choice for investors across emerging markets despite valuations still being at a premium.

+''A strong underlying structural story supports the consistent inflows, despite the challenges that we face at a macro level.
+The government's focus on curbing inflation and positive measures towards this direction has also led to increased investor confidence,'' she added.

-''Even with markets facing high volatility, uncertainty due to the Ukraine-Russia war, supply chain disruptions, high inflation and lower economic growth projections, investors are opting for equity mutual funds,'' Gopal Kavalireddi, Head of Research at FYERS, said.
+Gopal Kavalireddi, Head of Research at FYERS is of the view that even with markets facing high volatility, uncertainty due to the Ukraine-Russia war, supply chain disruptions, high inflation and lower economic growth projections, investors are opting for equity mutual fund.

 Apart from equity, gold exchange traded funds (ETFs) category saw an inflow of Rs 203 crore.